-In order for each referendum to be held, Parliament has to pass a special act containing the question (or questions) to be asked.
-With just one exception (one of the country’s constitutional referendums), referendums in New Zealand have been non-binding.
+In order for a referendum to be held, Parliament has to pass a special act containing the question (or questions) to be asked.
+With just two exceptions (one of the country’s constitutional referendums and end of life choice), referendums in New Zealand have been non-binding.
 In each of the consultative and constitutional referendums, however, it was clear that Parliament intended to follow the will of the public, and it did so.

 Drink, horses and military training: 1949

 Three consultative referendums were held in 1949, which proved to be the first Labour government’s final year in office.
 Prime Minister Peter Fraser’s government had declined in popularity in the aftermath of the war, and it wanted to avoid making tough decisions without public support.